Your Baby's Hearing, Vision, and Other Senses: 10 Months

 - be making some babbling attempts at real conversation

 Taste and Smell

 By this age, your baby is developing food preferences.
 Keep offering foods with a variety of tastes and smells, and don't give up if he or she doesn't take to it right away.
 It can take 10 tries or more before a baby learns to like new food.

-Explore the sense of smell with your baby, too.
-Use scents to help your baby understand the world further.
-A trip outside can provide a wide variety, from the sweet scent of flowers to the distinctive smell of just-cut grass.
+Explore the sense of smell with your baby.
+A trip outside can provide a wide variety of scents, from the sweet scent of flowers to the distinctive smell of recently cut grass.

-Your baby is getting around more independently as he or she learns to scoot, crawl, or walk.
+Your baby is getting around more independently, learning to scoot, crawl, or walk.
 This means your baby can go and touch the things he or she wants to touch.
 After making sure there are no hot, sharp, or other dangerous things that can hurt your baby and no small objects that can be put in the mouth, let your baby explore the textures and surfaces of your home and yard.

 Let your baby find out how that banana gets mushy on the highchair tray, and that ice cubes feel hard and cold.
 Find some sandpaper and let your baby rub a hand gently over its coarse surface, then move that hand to the smooth coolness of a stainless-steel sink.

 Of course, your loving touch is still the most important touch your baby knows, so give your baby hugs and kisses each chance you get.

 You've probably addressed any concerns you've had about your baby's eyesight already.
 But be sure to talk with your doctor if you notice any problems, including:

 - eyes that always wander in or out or don't move together